 Wonderfully gold-crusted Chinese characters and red paint cover the entrance and interior, where there are a range of offerings and altars to other deities such as the Taoist Jade Emperor and Buddha.
 Fun fact: this pagoda was President Obama’s first destination in HCMC during his 2016 Vietnam tour, where he paid tribute to the cultural traditions of Vietnam.

-Chua Ong Bon Pagoda
+3. Chua Ong Bon Pagoda

 Chua Ong Bon Pagoda is the oldest Chinese pagoda in Ho Chi Minh City, and it has played an important role in the community for hundreds of years.
-The pagoda is located inside a 2500 square metre complex, which contains a courtyard filled with walled paintings and religious tributes.
+The pagoda is located inside a 2500 square meter complex, which contains a courtyard filled with walled paintings and religious tributes.

-Cha Tam (St Francis Xavier) Church
+5. Cha Tam (St Francis Xavier) Church

 Vietnam is home to some 7 million Catholics, so it is perhaps unsurprising to find a Catholic church in Cho Lon.
-Dating back to the 19th century, Cha Tam Church lies at the end of Tran Hung Dao street, standing as a relic of the French colonial period and an important symbol of faith for Hoa Catholics.
+Dating back to the 19th century, Cha Tam Church lies at the end of Tran Hung Dao Street, standing as a relic of the French colonial period and an important symbol of faith for Hoa Catholics.

 Nestled in the middle of its peaceful grounds is Mother Mary like you’ve never seen her before – in a Chinese-style pagoda ornamented with a cross.
 During the 1963 South Vietnam coup d’état it was also the infamous site of refuge for disgraced South Vietnamese president, Ngo Dinh Diem.
-Any prayers he offered clearly went unanswered as he was assassinated the following day.
+Any prayers he offered went unanswered as he was assassinated the following day.

 Take A Guided Tour

-Saigon Free Walking Tours, an NGO run by Hoa Sen University students, offer free tours (you just pay 70,000 VND to cover transport costs).
+Saigon Free Walking Tours, an NGO run by Hoa Sen University students, offers free tours (you just pay 70,000 VND to cover transport costs).
 This offers students the chance to hone their skills as guides and in the English language.
 You will get great insight into daily life in Cho Lon and the best eating spots and alleys.
-Plus, you’ll have all the help you need when negotiating in Binh Tay market.
+Plus, you’ll have all the help you need when negotiating in the Binh Tay market.
 Do foot the bill for food and drinks – it’s a nice gesture for the students’ time!

 For a more professional and structured experience, book a tour with Back of the Bike Tours.
 Prices cost 1,145,000 per person, and you’ll get a comprehensive half-day tour of Cho Lon and District 1 – including food, transport, all the sites, and more.
 It’s #4 on Tripadvisor Saigon for a reason!